Jerry Blevins: New York Mets (second stint)

 Following a 2020 season in which he did not play, Blevins told the Dayton Daily News he was leaning toward retirement; he assumed his playing career was over and was not actively pursuing a job or working out.
 Early in the offseason, the New York Mets extended an offer to Blevins, who began a throwing program and convinced himself that he could still compete.
 On December 21, 2020, Blevins signed a minor league contract with the Mets organization.
 After spring training, the Mets told Blevins that he would not be on their Major League roster to start the season.
 Blevins accepted assignment to the team's alternate site.
 On April 27, 2021, Blevins announced his retirement from professional baseball.

 Personal life

 Blevins proposed to his wife, Whitney, on the National Mall.
-Their son, Ellis Layne Blevins, was born on May 14, 2018.
+They have two sons.

 Blevins is a supporter of same-sex marriage and when the Supreme Court decided Obergefell v.
-Hodges, Blevins tweeted "#LoveWins."
+Hodges, Blevins tweeted "#LoveWins".